vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

-However, historically, tree-based machine learning models such as [Gradient Boosting (GB)](https://en.wikipedia.org/wiki/Gradient_boosting) with lambdarank ranking loss have prevailed as state-of-the-art for product search ranking.
+However, historically, tree-based machine learning models such as [Gradient Boosting (GB)](https://en.wikipedia.org/wiki/Gradient_boosting) with lambdarank loss have prevailed as state-of-the-art for product search ranking.
 In this blog post series, we look at improving product search using learning to rank techniques, with demonstrable results on the largest publicly available product ranking dataset.
-We will train and measure their effectiveness on this dataset, but without getting into the details of complex loss functions.
+We will train and measure their effectiveness on a large dataset, but without getting into the details of complex loss functions.

 In this first post, we introduce a product ranking dataset and establish multiple ranking baselines